hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

 [TOC]

+## Platform requirements

+Always check the corresponding CSI driver version in [compatibility and support](../../csi_driver/index.md#compatibility_and_support) for the required 3PAR OS or Primera OS version for a particular version of the driver.

+!!! tip
+    The documentation reflected here always corresponds to the latest supported version and may contain references to future features and capabilities.

+#### User Role Requirements

+The CSP requires access to a user with either `edit` or the `super` role.
+It's recommended to use the `edit` role for least privilege practices.

 ## StorageClass Example

 A `StorageClass` is used to provision an HPE 3PAR or Primera Storage-backed persistent volume.
 Please see [using the HPE CSI Driver](../../csi_driver/using.md#base_storageclass_parameters) for additional base `StorageClass` examples like CSI snapshots and clones.